 An eye witness reported hearing a bang at around 16:35 hours as the tail and fuselage of the aeroplane separated and the Typhoon crashed into a brick shed in Kingsburgh Gardens, East Linton, killing the pilot and a civilian, John McDonald.
 The plane was fuelled and fully armed and eye-witness John W. Steele described the scene as a “blazing inferno with burning fire and exploding ammunition.” (source: East Lothian at War – Air Accidents)

-We know that Cecil’s brother, Aubrey, married in 1954 and that he and his wife had a son and a daughter.
+We managed to find out that Cecil’s brother, Aubrey, married in 1954 and that he and his wife had a son and a daughter.
 The family subsequently moved to Cornwall/Devon.
+Cecil’s sister, Gwendoline, married Kenneth Myers in Birmingham in 1945 and they had a daughter.
+The family subsequently moved to Bournemouth.
+We were able to give some information to the historian, which enabled him to track down relatives of Cecil Beechey, and this is the result:

 If you have any further information about Cecil Beechey, please let us know.